C++ Programs to Add Two Numbers

 2. Variable i and j are assigned int values

-3. The next line adds the values of variable i and j and their toal is assigned to variable sum.
+3. The next line adds the values of variables i and j; their total is assigned to the variable sum.

 The code: